 Editorial Cartoons

-Every year, students in grades 5-8 participate in a local contest called the Yahara River Writers Contest.
+Every year, students in grades 5-8 participate in a local writing and art contest.
 There are categories in poetry, editorials and editorial cartoons.
 In art class, we study editorial cartoons.
 We analyze cartoons for their use of exaggeration, symbolism, irony and point of view.
 Cartoons for the Classroom has an amazing selection of lesson plans for studying editorial cartoons.
 There are over 200 printable cartoons with questions and explanations about them.
-We also watch this video The Language of Editorial Cartoons, which is really great.
-I doubt you’d want to pay $99 on amazon though.
-Our school had it when I started.
-Maybe you could find that video or a similar one somewhere else.

 Hand-drawn image of a cereal box with scribbled text and "Regular Cereal" written beneath it, reflecting the style often seen in editorial cartoons.